lampapps/paintballreview/_posts/2018-12-07-Empire-HPA-tank.md

 desc: A review of the Empire Carbon Fiber HPA
 ---

 Empire makes a very basic tank that is great to start off with when you just started into paintball.
 Basic cabon fiber bottle with a basic regulator. nothing special, but its reliable.
-I use it as a spare tank.

 ##### What we like

-Cheap and reliability.
+Cheap for a carbon fiber tank and reliable.

 ##### What we do not like

-It is just a basic tank, but it is cheap so cant really complain.
+nothing special about the tank other then that it is carban fider

 #### Bottom line